-- 1. Black & white and color photos may be exhibited in all classes unless otherwise specified. - 2.
-Each exhibitor may make up to two entries in each class.
-For State Fair, exhibitors may enter only one item per class. - 3.
+- Each exhibitor may make up to two entries in each class.
+For State Fair, exhibitors may enter only one item per class. - 2.
 Photos are to be mounted across the narrow (11") dimension of an 11" x 12.5" sheet of white or cream studio mount.
 All photos must be no larger than 8" x 10" and no smaller than 7" x 9", after trimming.
 (Size exception: County-level classes see class descriptions).
 Photos must be mounted with the top edge of the print 1 inch below the top of the mount.
 The sides of the print must be equal distance from the two sides of the mount.
 A permanent mount must be made by using photographic adhesive.
-Remove white border from the enlargement before mounting.
 The photo story classes will use the 16" x 20" mat size.
 Both mat sizes will be available for purchase at the extension office.
-Your photo will be lowered one ribbon placing if not mounted properly.

-- 4. An entry card must be completed with each photo. - 5.
-No lettering including dates will be permitted on the mount or picture.
+Your photo will be lowered one ribbon placing if not mounted properly. - 3.
+An entry card must be completed with each photo. - No lettering including dates will be permitted on the mount or picture.
 No underlays or borders are to be used.
-No contact prints on the front of mount. - 6.
-Photographs exhibited must be the result of the current year's work by the Exhibitor.
-Photos must be taken by the Exhibitor. - 7.
-Photography exhibits will be judged conference style. - 8.
+No contact prints on the front of mount. - Photographs exhibited must be the result of the current year's work by the Exhibitor.
+Photos must be taken by the Exhibitor. - 6.
+Photography exhibits will be judged conference style. - 7.
+Black & white and color photos may be exhibited in all classes unless otherwise specified. - 8.
 The black and white class is for black and white prints only.
 Monochromatic prints, including sepia prints are considered color photos. - 9.
 Photographs taken with a digital camera having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black & white classes.
-HDR photos are to be entered in the standard photo class. - 10.
-Appropriate photo subject matter: Photographic subject matter is expected to follow 4-H standards.
-For a sense of prohibited subject matter, review the Kansas 4-H member Code of Conduct; in general, if it is not allowable at a 4-H event, it is not allowable in a 4-H photograph at the County or State Fair. - 11.
-Photos with live subject(s) on railroad right away or taken from railroad right of way property will be disqualified and not judged. - 12.
-Copyright protections must be observed. - 13.
+HDR photos are to be entered in the standard photo class.

+- 5. Appropriate photo subject matter: Photographic subject matter is expected to follow 4-H standards.
+For a sense of prohibited subject matter, review the Kansas 4-H member Code of Conduct; in general, if it is not allowable at a 4-H event, it is not allowable in a 4-H photograph at the County or State Fair. - Photos with live subject(s) on railroad right away or taken from railroad right of way property will be disqualified and not judged. - 7.
+Copyright protections must be observed. - 8.
 It is recommended if you sell a photo in the project sale that you have it framed.

-PHOTO MOUNTING
+PHOTO MOUNTING ON JULY 10

-Linda Rosebrook will assist Exhibitors mounting their photographs on July 12th from 1:00-4:00 p.m. at the Lincoln Senior Center.
+Linda Rosebrook will assist Exhibitors mounting their photographs on July 10th from 1:00-4:00 p.m. at the Lincoln Senior Center.
 You will have to pay for the mat board.
-Cost is \$1.25 for mat board and sleeve.
+Sleeves to cover the boards are also available for purchase.
+Cost is \$1.25 for mat board and sleeve due to the Lincoln County 4-H Council.
+This is optional, yet we thank Linda for volunteering to help our photographers!